Lebus004/CarRental/README.md

 ### Scenario

-CarRental_FHNW is a lightweight demonstration system enabling technical services and staff to manage a catalog of rental cars, bookings, and maintenance.
+CarRental_FHNW is a lightweight demonstration system enabling customer and admin to manage a catalog of rental cars, bookings.
 It provides both administrative and user-facing functionality.

 ### User Stories

-- As a Technical Service Admin, I want a web app accessible on both mobile devices and desktop computers.
 - As an Admin, I want a consistent visual appearance for easy navigation.
-- As an Admin, I want to list, edit, and create cars, bookings, and maintenance intervals.
+- As an Admin, I want to create, edit, delete, car, bookings and access.
-- As an Admin, I want to log in for authentication.
+- As an Admin, I want to login as a admin for authentication and authorization.
-- As an Employee/Department Head, I want to book and manage car reservations.
+- As an User, I want to create and update or delete my bookings.
-- As a User, I want to view available cars and filter by type or availability.
+- As a User, I want to view available cars and filter by model, type, fuel type.
-- (Optional) As a User, I want to authenticate to access personal data.
+- As a User, I want to authenticate to access personal data.
+- As a User, I want to see the cost of my booking.

 ### Use Cases

-- **UC-1 [Show all Cars]:** Admin can retrieve all cars in the system.
+- **UC-1 [Show filtered car list]:**
+  The user can retrieve a list of all available cars in the system, with options to filter by model, type, or fuel type.
-- **UC-2 [Show Car Details]:** Admin or user can retrieve details of a specific car.
+- **UC-2 [Show Car Details]:**
+  The user can view detailed information about a specific car, including its model, type, fuel type, seats, and availability.
-- **UC-3 [Manage Cars]:** Admin can create, update, and delete cars.
+- **UC-3 [Manage Cars]:**
+  The Admin can create, update, or delete car entries in the catalog.
+- **UC-4 [User Authentication]:**
+  The User or Admin can log in to access personalized or administrative features based on their role.
+- **UC-5 [Manage Bookings (User)]:**
-- **UC-4 [Manage Bookings]:** Employees/Department Heads can create, update, and cancel bookings.
+  The user can create, update, or delete their own car bookings.
-- **UC-5 [Submit Damage]:** Employees/Department Heads can submit reports of car damage.
-- **UC-6 [Manage Maintenance]:** Admin can create or edit maintenance intervals.
+- **UC-6 [Manage Bookings (Admin)]:**
-- **UC-7 [Filter Cars]:** Users can filter available cars by type, status, etc.

----
+  The Admin can view, create, update, or delete any bookings for the user in the system.
+- **UC-7 [View Booking Cost]:**
+  The user can view the calculated cost of a booking based on the rental duration.

 ## Design